karrot-dev/karrot-frontend/README.md

 # Start contributing?

-Be sure to join us in the #foodsaving-tool [chatroom on slack](https://slackin.yunity.org/) and get in contact!
+Be sure to join us in the #karrot-dev [chatroom on slack](https://slackin.yunity.org/) and get in contact!
 The most important information are written down in our [contribution guidelines](CONTRIBUTE.md).

-The [backend](https://github.com/yunity/foodsaving-backend) is developed to support this frontend.
+The [backend](https://github.com/yunity/karrot-backend) is developed to support this frontend.
 If you find a bug or miss something in the API, please file an issue in the backend repository.